“Glass is light” in stunning new additions at Flint Institute of Arts opening April 21

 Once again the Mott Foundation came through, providing $8.5 million as part of a $17.5 million capital campaign.
 Ground was broken on the new wing in summer of 2016.
 It includes not just the galleries but a new 7,500-square-foot basement with more storage space.

-The wing has 41-foot ceilings and 21-foot corridors featuring recessed skylights and custom cabinetry all designed to enrich the visual qualities of the glass and clay.
+The wing has 14-foot ceilings and 21-foot corridors featuring recessed skylights and custom cabinetry all designed to enrich the visual qualities of the glass and clay.

 In the meantime, the furniture company wanted the glass collection gone.
 So the whole collection was crated up and moved to Flint in three-and-a-half tractor-trailers, Henry said.